MicrosoftDocs/sql-docs/docs/connect/jdbc/reference/supportscoresqlgrammar-method-sqlserverdatabasemetadata.md

  [SQLServerException](../../../connect/jdbc/reference/sqlserverexception-class.md)

 ## Remarks
- This supportsCoreSQLGrammer method is specified by the supportsCoreSQLGrammer method in the java.sql.DatabaseMetaData interface.
+ This supportsCoreSQLGrammar method is specified by the supportsCoreSQLGrammar method in the java.sql.DatabaseMetaData interface.

 ## See Also
  [SQLServerDatabaseMetaData Methods](../../../connect/jdbc/reference/sqlserverdatabasemetadata-methods.md)